SurDno/Uncut/README.md

 # OVERVIEW
 * Restores over 5 cut and early elements of release locations.
-* Restores 8 previously unused voice lines spoken by 2 characters.
+* Restores 44 previously unused voice lines.
 * Restores 38 lines of dialogue with 6 unique characters and 22 lines of dialogue with generic NPCs.
 * Restores 1 unique cut quest and 2 generic faction Faction War quests.